 Adobe has a comprehensive Code of Business Conduct that sets standards and expectations for employee behavior both at work and in the marketplace.
-This code is based on our guiding principles: integrity, respect, honesty, quality, responsibility, and fairness.
-We only engage with business partners, suppliers, and vendors who share and practice our commitment these principles.
-We’ve also adopted a comprehensive Business Partner Code of Conduct, derived from the United Nations Global Compact, which details our expectations for all business partners.
+This code is based on our guiding principles: integrity, respect, honesty, quality, responsibility and fairness.
+We engage only with business partners, suppliers and vendors who share our commitment these principles.
+We’ve also adopted a comprehensive Business Partner Code of Conduct, derived from the United Nations Global Compact, that details our expectations for all business partners.
 Topics covered in the Business Partner Code of Conduct include integrity and compliance with laws; labor standards; environmental standards; and procedures.

-Adobe is committed to conducting business free from extortion, bribery and all unlawful, unethical, or fraudulent activity.
-Adobe partners must not offer, give, promise, or authorize any bribe, gift, loan, fee, reward, or other advantage to any government official or employee, any customer, any Adobe employee or any other person to obtain any business advantage or improperly influence any action or decision.
-Adobe business partners, suppliers, and vendors must comply with all applicable international anti-corruption laws and regulations, including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
-As part of our commitment, we require all Adobe employees to complete an Adobe Conflicts of Interest questionnaire in line with our Conflicts of Interest Policy Statement .
+Adobe is committed to conducting business free from extortion, bribery and all unlawful, unethical or fraudulent activity.
+Adobe partners must not offer, give, promise or authorize any bribe, gift, loan, fee, reward or other advantage to any government official or employee, any customer, any Adobe employee or any other person to obtain any business advantage or improperly influence any action or decision.
+Adobe business partners, suppliers and vendors must comply with all applicable international anti-corruption laws and regulations, including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.

-In accordance with the California Supply Chain Transparency Act (SB 657) , Adobe’s statement of disclosure articulates our policies and practices around recognizing and preventing human trafficking and slavery in the global supply chain.
+In accordance with the California Supply Chain Transparency Act (SB 657) and UK Modern Slavery Act, Adobe’s statement of disclosure articulates our policies and practices around recognizing and preventing human trafficking and slavery in the global supply chain.
 Read the Slavery and Human Trafficking Policy Statement.